haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/dna.md

 <p style='text-align: right; font-family: "PT Sans"; font-weight: 600;'> <font  size="6" color="RED" >Best practice guide</font></p>

-HADDOCK can perform docking of nucleic acids.
-The list of nucleic acid bases supported by HADDOCK is listed [here](https://wenmr.science.uu.nl/haddock2.4/library).
+HADDOCK supports the docking of nucleic acids, including both DNA and RNA.
+Currently, only canonical nucleic acid bases are supported.
+They are listed [here](https://wenmr.science.uu.nl/haddock2.4/library).

 <hr>

 ### DNA and RNA nucleotide naming convention

-In HADDOCK, DNA and RNA bases must follow a strict naming convension for it to be well detected and understood by CNS.
+In HADDOCK, DNA and RNA bases must adhere to a strict naming convention to be correctly recognized and interpreted by CNS.

 **DNA nucleotides**: